-Before commencing fishing with gillnets after 30 November 2017, all gillnet vessels in the fishery must have an approved Dolphin Mitigation Plan that outlines what actions are being taken by the fisher to minimise dolphin interactions on that particular vessel (see Appendix C).
+All gillnet vessels are required to have an AFMA approved Dolphin Mitigation Plan that outlines what actions are being taken by the fisher to minimise dolphin interactions on that particular vessel (see Appendix C).
 Given that this Strategy is based on an individual responsibility approach, AFMA does not prescribe specific mitigation measures that must be included in the Dolphin Mitigation Plan.
 AFMA will only approve a Dolphin Mitigation Plan where it is satisfied the plan details actions to minimise interactions being taken in the following areas: